 In addition, camera synchronization was directly verified by monitoring the \texttt{Global Exposure} logical signals from each camera on an oscilloscope.
 From the relative positions of the falling edges, an inter-camera timing jitter of the order of $10\,\mu\mathrm{s}$ was observed.
 This value is consistent with the specifications of the Hamamatsu QUEST~2 cameras \cite{HamamatsuQuest2Manual}.

 In addition to the timing alignment, the integrity of the multi-camera acquisition was verified.
-No skipped or duplicated frames were observed during synchronous operation, and the frame indices associated with each camera were found to increase monotonically throughout the runs.
+No skipped or duplicated frames were observed during synchronous operation at the DAQ level, and the frame indices associated with each camera were found to increase monotonically throughout the runs, indicating correct handling of the acquisition and readout processes.
 This behavior was verified on a synchronous acquisition of 500 consecutive frames per camera, corresponding to a run duration of approximately 3~minutes and 46~seconds.
 The synchronization scheme was successfully tested using configurations with two and three Hamamatsu QUEST~2 cameras, demonstrating the correctness of the approach and its modular extension beyond a single-camera setup.

 Overall, these results confirm that the multi-camera DAQ architecture fulfills the timing and synchronization requirements foreseen for the CYGNO-04 detector.